jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 As expected serializing the content of the resulting syntax-tree yields exactly the input-string of the parsing process.
 What we cannot see here, is that the parser has structured the string into the individual elements described in the grammar.
-Since the concrete syntax-tree that the parser vields is rather verbose, it would not make sense to print it out.
+Since the concrete syntax-tree that the parser yields is rather verbose, it would not make sense to print it out.
 We'll just look at a small part of it, to see what it looks like.
 Let's just pick the sub-tree that captures the first json-array within the syntax-tree::